bbl-Laobu/CustomBackIconDemo/README.md

 Retrieving the correct page to be displayed is needed as per page, we want to be able to decide what Back Button Style to show.
 To do this, we set a property per page that allows us to instruct the renderer which Back Button Style to show.

-As you can see in bot POP and PUSH methods, we are calling the method SetBackButtonBasedOnInterface(PAGE).
+As you can see we are calling in both the POP and PUSH the method SetBackButtonBasedOnInterface(PAGE).
 ```csharp
 void SetBackButtonBasedOnInterface(Page page)
         {